Scoofszlo/Tikorgzo/README.md

 - Download TikTok video from command-line just by supplying the ID or video link.
 - Supports multiple links to be downloaded.
+- Set max number of simultaneous downloads.
 - Supports link extraction from a text file.
+- Customize the filename of downloaded videos.
 - Extracts downloads link asynchronously for faster link extraction.

 ## Installation